 From the managerial perspectives

-and provide managers with a better understanding of the concept of supplier selection criteriaAlthough the literature reviews that some studies have defined criteria for supplier evaluation and selection, they did not measure the importance and applicability of these criteria and sub-criteria through a questionnaire-based survey.
+Firstly, this set of criteria can act as guidelines for both T&A companies and T&A suppliers in their business and provide managers with a better understanding of the concept of supplier selection criteria.
+Although the literature reviews that some studies have defined criteria for supplier evaluation and selection, they did not measure the importance and applicability of these criteria and sub-criteria through a questionnaire-based survey.
 Actually, the set of 8 criteria and 33 sub-criteria, which was evaluated by statistical tests, is helpful in improving purchasers’ performance which then leads to improvement in supply chain management.
+Indeed, this set of criteria is critically useful for T&A companies to choose capable suppliers as their partners in the supply chain and minimize their risks and costs.
+Consequently, these companies can advance their current production to higher levels.
+Although the set of supplier selection criteria has a range of criteria covering almost arising issues in selecting suppliers, purchasing companies can actively and easily adjust the weights of criteria to shortlist those criteria fitting well their company’s scope in order to make the selection process less complex and time-consuming.
+Further, the weights for selection criteria are different because of the dependence on supplier selection policy of each purchasing company, product types or end-customers’ characteristics, so it is also easy for purchasing companies to customize dimensionality in an astute manner.

-Indeed, talong with the set of selection criteria that has been evaluated by a variety of statistical tests, the findings become rational.
+Secondly, because the model developed by the dissertation performs a ranking of suppliers, along with the set of selection criteria that has been evaluated by a variety of statistical tests, the findings become rational.
 Sourcing managers will no longer select their suppliers intuitively.

-Additionally, the model
+Additionally, the model can be deemed as a means for purchasing managers to select more than one supplier by setting standards through a variety of factors derived from the high-ranked suppliers.

 Thirdly, in the global supply chain context in which developing countries are manufacturers who often received strict requirements on the global process standards like labour conditions, environmental protection policies, ethical concerns, quality improvement, cost reduction but short production lead-times from retailers/ distributors in the US or the EU (Nadvi et al., 2004b), it is the multiple criteria supplier selection model that helps global manufacturers in general and Vietnamese T&A companies in particular choose capable suppliers to meet the above requirements to stabilize the supply … It also helps T&A companies hedge supply shortage because of uncontrollable events, disruptions, or demand fluctuations which can affect their product price, reputation or even their life.
 If one of the suppliers faces difficulty in fulfilling orders, it is possible for T&A companies to shift the orders to other suppliers without time-consuming efforts to search new ones.
 Therefore, production remains stable.
 Take the example of the main supplier of Vietnam – China, the Corona virus outbreak in this country has affected badly the material supply for Vietnamese T&A companies (Tran Vu Nghi, 2020).
 Thus, it is necessary to have alternative suppliers at once.
+In addition, the supplier selection model also allows purchasing managers to allocate orders easily and effectively to candidate suppliers through their strength and their ranks brought from the model’s analysis.
 Further, the results for the supplier assessment can be effective in increasing the product quality, decreasing the costs and toxic materials, and increasing the sales returns of the product.